Kikketer/field-measure/README.md

 1. Make it a SPA so we can "install" it on your phone (offline as well)
 2. Printable?
 Maybe? 😃

+## Notes

+paint_factor = should we paint the field, once it reaches 1 it should be painted degrade_factor = the per-field degrade factor along with total_rainfall determines the paint_factor rain_days = similar to "man hours" but for rain, the more rain days the more the field degrades

+- This is also useful for determining a potential "when will it need to be painted" date

+A typical field will degrade in 14 days if there is minimal to no rain.